From Challenges to Achievements: My Internship at Existing Conditions

 Working with a team of specialists to capture accurate building measurements allows for all members of a project team – from architects and builders to owners and brokers – to harmoniously work from the same sheet of music.

 While other means of capturing accurate building measurements work, the question eventually becomes one of risk management.
 When the data is off, even marginally, it can be enough to present structural instability and put people at risk.
-For example, if a column grid is off by a foot, the walls are at the wrong angle, and the floor to floor height is off by a few inches, that would translate into major problems at the end of the project that could include change orders and potentially even litigation.
+For example, if a column grid is off by a foot, the walls are at the wrong angle, and the floor-to-floor height is off by a few inches, that would translate into major problems at the end of the project that could include change orders and potentially even litigation.
 However, a ton of unnecessary risk and unpleasantness can be avoided by hiring the right firm to produce an accurate Building Information Modeling technology (BIM).

 Learn more about how new technology can augment, or even replace, your historic building drawings in this blog post.